Personal Bankruptcy Toronto – A Fresh Financial Start

 4. Comply with any and all undertakings to which they may have agreed; and

-There are other conditions which can factor into the length of the bankruptcy.
+Other conditions can factor into the length of the bankruptcy.
 For instance:

 • Your income – If your income is higher than the prescribed amount set yearly by the OSB (the government), you will be required to pay what are called surplus income payments.
 The amount is calculated by a set formula and though it is meant only as an equitable balance between your rights and that of your creditors, it will extend your bankruptcy by 12 months.